Dwebs911/dwebs911.github.io/index.md

 ### July 2019 - June 2020 / President - University Manitoba Anime Club
 - Responsible for hiring and leading the executive team.
-- Created long term strategies to ensure club growth and effectiveness.
+- Created long-term strategies to ensure club growth and effectiveness.
 - Lead administrative projects.
-- Doubled organization membership during term to over 300 concurrent members.
+- Doubled organization membership during the term to over 300 concurrent members.

 ### December 2018 - July 2019 /  Events Coordinator - University of Manitoba Anime Club
 - Planned and executed various social events.
 - Reported to executive staff and delegated roles and responsibilities to events staff.
 - Responsible for managing event volunteers, including the creation of schedules & job descriptions
-- Liaised with external community organizations for event sponsorship, including the procurement of prizes, donations, & gifts in-kind for club events
+- Liaised with external community organizations for event sponsorship, including the procurement of prizes, donations, & gifts-in-kind for club events
 - Received the “Best Social Club Award” from the University of Manitoba Students’ Union

 ---